 London is the capital and most populous city of England and the United Kingdom, standing on the River Thames in the south east of the island of Great Britain.
 You can catch a glimpse of the royal family at Buckingham Palace.
 Click multiple selfies or do entire photo session at London Bridge, Tower Bridge, Trafalgar Square and Madame Tussauds Museum is a great idea.
 The magnificent St Paul’s Cathedral and Westminster Abbey will awe-inspire you.
 Here we get you An Ultimate travel guide to London.

-Food in London: While London is full of place for the foodies and one could get a spohisticated meal, when you are just in mood to go out and have fun filled delicious meals.
-There are plenty of fine dine restraurants to quick bites to theme restaurants.
-From NYC style dinners to american bars , London has alot to offer for non-veggies.
-Veggies could struggle a bit , but there are some restraunts who serve delicious Indian Food as well.
+While London is full of place for the foodies and one could get a sophisticated meal, when you are just in mood to go out and have fun filled delicious meals.
+There are plenty of fine dine restaurants to quick bites to theme restaurants.
+From NYC style dinners to american bars , London has a lot to offer for non-veggies.
+Veggies could struggle a bit , but there are some restaurants who serve delicious Indian Food as well.

-Cheap Accomodation in London: There are plenty of places to stay in London on a budget,including guesthouses and friendly hostels.
-These hotels have multiple stay at multiple locations in london at bugdeted accomodation dates:
+There are plenty of places to stay in London on a budget,including guesthouses and friendly hostels.
+These hotels have multiple stay at multiple locations in London at budgeted accommodation dates:

 Few of them listed as below: